 HISTORY OF SCAGO

 The Sickle Cell Awareness Group of Ontario (SCAGO) started on June 14th, 2005, as the Seed of Life Philanthropic Organization (SOLPO).
-It was created in loving memory of a brave young man—Sunday Afolabi—who succumbed to complications from sickle cell disease (SCD) in October 1999.
+It was created in the loving memory of a brave young man—Sunday Afolabi—who succumbed to complications from sickle cell disease (SCD) in October 1999.

 SCAGO was established by the founders of All Naturals Cosmetics Inc, Lanre and Timothy Tunji-Ajayi, as a way to support the marginalized in the communities where they do business.

 To ensure we do not forget how it all began, we’ve showcased the three board members that supported Timothy and Lanre when the organization first started in 2005.

 To read about our key achievements and milestones over these years click here.

 Norma Allison Campbell- SOLPO’s first Vice-President

 In 2005, Lanre from All Naturals Cosmetics Inc wanted to give back to the community.
 She presented me with the idea of helping to raise funds for various diseases, starting with sickle cell.
 She spoke with such passion and conviction that I knew there was no turning back.
 I have seen the then-established Seed of Life Philanthropic Organization Inc (SOLPO) go from one meeting to the next, one awareness and training session to the next.

 The organization is now fully focused on sickle cell disease and is now known as the Sickle Cell Awareness Group of Ontario (SCAGO).
 It has become a very recognized agency supporting persons with sickle cell disease in Ontario.

 Lanre and the first board established a strong foundation, working long hours, and we are proud of what they continue to accomplish.